Your Guide to Failing to Stop for Police Charges by Criminal Driving Lawyers in Edmonton

 Because many peace officers are vested with powers authorizing arrest, a charge can flow directly from the alleged failure to stop and may rely solely on the statement of the officer.
 In their investigation, however, the police will likely also consult surveillance camera footage as well as written statements from any witnesses.
 This evidence will be used in the Crown’s case against you.

-The Calgary Police Service takes all criminal driving offences seriously.
-They are equipped with a large team; 1900 law enforcement officers maintain traffic safety in the city.
+The Edmonton Police Service takes all criminal driving offences seriously.
+They are equipped with a large team to maintain traffic safety in the city.
 If you are arrested, police will take you to a Police District Office for processing.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.

 After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
 Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.

-Bail Process and Conditions for Failing to Stop for Police Charges in Calgary
+Bail Process and Conditions for Failing to Stop for Police Charges in Edmonton

-How do I get myself or a loved one out on bail for failing to stop for police charges in Calgary?
+How do I get myself or a loved one out on bail for failing to stop for police charges in Edmonton?